 The offender learning workforce is a life-changing part of the wider further education (FE) and training sector.
 Our CPD offer is available to everyone who works in this important sector.

-Offender learner resources, previously hosted on the offender learning website, can be found on this spreadsheet.
+Offender learner resources, previously hosted on the offender learning website, can be found in the below searchable document library.
+You can filter resources by theme using the document category box.

 We encourage all FE practitioners to join the Society for Education and Training (SET), the membership body dedicated to professionals working across further education, vocational teaching and training.
 SET helps its members progress their career and connects them to thousands of like-minded professionals and experts.